AllisonKATZ

 From Tuesday to Saturday, 11am – 6pm

-Katz also implicates her longtime gallerist, Gió Marconi into her line of enquiry.
-Through imagery appropriated from scarves and frames crafted by Marconi’s ancestors – a lineage of picture-framers and scarf makers turned art dealers – she raises questions concerning inherited taste, vocation, and social standing.
-Moreover, for Katz, the frame and the ornament are not merely chance biographical references, but an opportunity to speak of what is foundational to painting.
+In turn, through imagery appropriated from scarves and frames crafted by Gió Marconi’s ancestors – a lineage of picture-framers and scarf makers turned art dealers – she raises questions concerning inherited style and vocation.
+Katz treats the frame and the ornament as more than chance biographical references: they become an opportunity to speak of what is foundational to painting.
 “The outline of the frame comprises the first four lines of any picture”, she explains.
-“To frame is to cut off endlessness, extract the texture of life from the continuum.”
-The same applies to the ‘arabesque’ format of the decorative scarf, drawn only in the margins or borders, encircling and teasing, or leaving blank, the centre.
+“To frame is to cut off endlessness; to extract the texture of life from the continuum.”
+The same applies to the arabesque format of the decorative scarf – yet another leitmotif that runs through the exhibition.
+It is drawn only on its margins or borders, encircling and teasing the centre, or leaving it blank.